 Sewer line repair experts at All American Air Service Experts will use a sewer inspection camera to confirm whether or not the pipe has a tree root worry.
 Once the problem has been confirmed, our sewer line repair professional will discuss all of your options with you and help you decide the best plan, whether that’s a trenchless sewer line replacement or just getting rid of the tree roots.

-Note, faster growing trees, such as poplar, oak, or basswood, may cause more problems because they grow faster.
-Slower growing trees are a better alternative, but they still need to be removed and another tree replanted every eight to ten years to avoid their roots from damaging the sewer lines.
-Also, remember to plant trees a good distance from your sewer lines, that way you can help prevent damage and prevent those pesky (and often expensive) sewer line repairs.
+Note, faster growing trees, such as ash, silver maples, or tuliptree, may cause more problems because they grow more quickly.
+Slower growing trees are a better alternative, but they still need to be removed and another tree replanted every seven to ten years to avoid their roots from damaging the sewer lines.
+Also, remember to plant trees a good distance from your sewer lines, that way you can help avoid damage and avoid those pesky (and often expensive) sewer line repairs.
 If you’re not sure where your sewer lines are, ask All American Air Service Experts to flag the path of the sewer pipes.

-So if you think your tree roots have entered your sewer line or you have any plumbing problems at all, call All American Air Service Experts in Daytona Beach and we are happy to come to your home and see if you need a sewer line repair or do a full plumbing maintenance to make sure your pipes are in tip-top shape.
+So if you think your tree roots have entered your sewer line or you have any plumbing problems at all, call All American Air Service Experts in Daytona Beach and we are happy to come to your home and see if you need a sewer line repair or do a full plumbing maintenance to make sure your pipes are good to go.